Adamage/tutorials/tutorials/pytorch/tut2_efficient_data_loading/README.md

 dataset = torch.utils.data.TensorDataset(features, labels)
 ```

->**Note**: executing the code in python script requires an conditional block:
+>**Note**: executing the code in a python script requires this conditional block:
 >```python
 >if __name__ == '__main__':
 >```
->it is necessary to avoid [issues with asynchronous DataLoader](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/batching.html#poptorch-asynchronousdataaccessor)
+>This is necessary to avoid [issues with asynchronous DataLoader](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/batching.html#poptorch-asynchronousdataaccessor)
+The asynchronous dataloader calls the spawn method, which creates a new python
+interpreter.
+This interpreter will import the main module of the application.
+Therefore, we need protection against infinite spawning of new processes and
+repeated, undesirable code invocations.
+Therefore, the entire executable part
+of the script should be in an if block.
+Function and class definitions do not
+have to be in this block.
+This change does not apply to interactive python
+Interpreters (e.g. Jupyter notebooks) which support multiprocessing in a
-, additionally the dataset must be serializable by pickle.
+different way.
+Additionally the dataset must be serializable by pickle.

+In tutorial 1 we used images from the MNIST dataset with a size of 28x28, now
-We are using larger images (128x128) to simulate a heavier data load.
+we will use larger images (128x128) to simulate a heavier data load.
-This will cause the input size of the layer `fc1` to change from
+This change affects the input size of the layer `fc1` which we change from
-`self.fc1 = nn.Linear(972, 100)` to `self.fc1 = nn.Linear(41772, 100)`
+`self.fc1 = nn.Linear(972, 100)` to `self.fc1 = nn.Linear(41772, 100)`.

-Let’s set up a PopTorch DataLoader with asynchronous mode.
+Let’s set up a PopTorch DataLoader in asynchronous mode.

 ```python